Kavyan17/ProFolio/README.md

 ---

 ## 🙌 Support
 If you find this project useful, consider giving it a ⭐ on GitHub.
-Every star encourages us to keep building!
+Every star encourages me to keep building!

 ---